Kirch77/syntha/docs/user-guide/concepts/persistence.md

 ## Key Features

-- **Automatic Schema Management**: Database tables created automatically
+- **Automatic Schema Management**: Tables are created automatically on first use
-- **Data Migration**: Seamless upgrades between schema versions
 - **User Isolation**: Complete data separation between users
-- **Performance Optimization**: Intelligent indexing and query optimization
+- **Performance Optimization**: In-memory indexes for fast access

-- **Backup and Recovery**: Built-in data protection mechanisms
+Note: Built-in migration tooling and backup utilities are not provided.
+Use your database's standard tools for migrations and backups.

 ## Configuration